cmc-corpora/cmc-corpora.github.io/content/authors/steven-coats/_index.md

 # Is this the primary user of the site?
 superuser: false

-# Role/position/tagline
-role: Lecturer in English Philology

 # Organizations/Affiliations to show in About widget
 organizations:
 - name: University of Oulu, Faculty of Humanities
   url: http://cc.oulu.fi/~scoats/

-# Short bio (displayed in user profile at end of posts)
-#bio: Something about Steven.

 # Interests to show in About widget
 interests: